ZhectorSM/MillionNumbers/README.md

 1. Type the name of the Original random file
 2. Type the name of the Sorted file
 3. Good job!
 You have generated and sorted a Million Random Numbers.
-4. The files generated are in the root folder of the project
+4. The files generated are in the target folder of the project

 ###### Assumptions